Green Templeton College, Oxford: Green College

 Green College was founded in 1979 to bring together graduate students of medicine and related disciplines, and especially to encourage academic programmes in industry.
 It was named after its main benefactors: Cecil H. Green, founder of Texas Instruments, and his wife, Ida Green.
-It was one of three colleges established due to his generosity, the others being Green College, University of British Columbia, and The University of Texas at Dallas).
+It was one of three colleges established through Green’s financial contributions, the others being Green College, University of British Columbia and The University of Texas at Dallas.

-Of its student population, around 30% studied in the field of medicine, around 20% were engaged in postgraduate medical research, and other focuses included social work, environmental change and education studies.
+Of its student population, around 30 % studied in the field of medicine, around 20 % were engaged in postgraduate medical research, and other focuses included social work, environmental change and education studies.
+Sir Richard Doll, the first Warden of Green College, was one of the most influential medical researchers of the twentieth century.
+His pioneering epidemiological studies established the causal link between smoking and lung cancer in 1950, a discovery that transformed public health policy.
+Reflecting this legacy, Green Templeton College maintains a smoke-free policy across its main site and all annexes.